Tricia Illsley Drive-in

 All student submissions will automatically be entered into the cover contest.

 All cover entries must be in color and be high resolution images in portrait format (as opposed to landscape format).
-Winners will be announced on May 10, 2019 during our annual reading by contributors
+Winners will be announced at our May 2020 annual reading by contributors.

 Fiction, Poetry, and Creative Non-Fiction

 3-5 Poems, 1-2 short stories (fiction) or 1-2 works of creative non-fiction/memoir (10 pages maximum).
 Typed, 12 point Times New Roman or other simple font; single-spaced for poetry; double-spaced for prose.
 Submit written work as either a Microsoft Word file, or a Google Docs file.
 Do not submit writing as a PDF.

 3-5 High resolution photographs, drawings, paintings, or other publishable works of art that stand alone on their own merits–as either .jpeg, PhotoShop, or .tif files.
 Each file cannot exceed 10 MB and the total size of all your submissions cannot exceed 20MB.
 Be aware of the size and format of the magazine when submitting pictures: portrait format will fill an entire page, whereas landscape format takes up only a half-page.
 For the front and back cover of the magazine, portrait format is preferred.
 Note: High resolution artwork and photography must be at least 1 MB or larger.

 We suggest you study a previous issue of Breaking Ground to get an idea of what we publish, and to see the format for submissions and Notes on Contributors.
 Below are the full 2016 and 2017 editions of the magazine:

 (Please check back for links to complete editions of Breaking Ground 2010-2015)

 Funding for the 2020 Breaking Ground Contest is generously supported by Student Activities.